bcunning/CoronaViz/README.md

 # CoronaViz
 Tracking the top open-source COVID-19 datasets in a mobile-friendly interface at [ronaviz.com](https://ronaviz.com).
-Comparing counties, states, and regions.
-Data is updated and aggregated every hour according to several open-source datasets.
+Data is updated and aggregated every hour according to several open-source datasets:

 Case and death data is reported via the [New York Times](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html).